- 1. What counts as a concessional contribution?

 Concessional contributions are before-tax contributions that can include employer contributions (Superannuation Guarantee contributions and other employer contributions), contributions made under a salary sacrifice arrangement, and tax-deductible contributions by an individual.
 You, or your employer, generally receive some type of tax advantage when a concessional contribution is made to a super fund.

-Note: If you belong to a super fund where the employer pays for administration fees and insurance premiums, rather than being deducted directly from your super account, then the portion attributable to your account will be counted as a concessional contribution.
+Note: If you belong to a super fund where the employer pays for administration fees and insurance premiums, rather than being deducted directly from your super account, then the portion of those fees and premiums attributable to your account will be counted as a concessional contribution.

 Defined benefit funds: Defined benefit funds have special rules in relation to how employer contributions are counted towards a person’s concessional contributions cap.